-So, if you want to play movies, songs or photo slideshow to your TV that is connected to WD TV Live player, this guide will be useful.
-It will avoid you to connect the laptop/tablet to the TV via HDMI or VGA cable.
+So, if you want to play movies, songs or photo slideshow to your TV connected to a WD TV Live player, this guide will be useful.
+It will prevent you from connecting the laptop/tablet to the TV via HDMI or VGA cable.

-1) Make sure that the media player is connected to your wireless or wired network and you can communicate (ping the device) from the computer you are going to connect.
+1) Make sure that the media player is connected to your home wireless or wired network, and you can communicate (ping the device) from the computer you are going to connect.

-2) Right-click on network icon (wired or wireless) and select ‘Network and Sharing Center’– it can be accessed directly in control panel also.
-Windows 10 also has similar settings and options.
+2) Right-click on the network icon (wired or wireless) and select ‘Network and Sharing Center’– it can also be accessed directly in the control panel.
+Windows 10 and Windows 11 also have similar settings and options.

-Basically we need to allow video streaming on the network type your computer is connected.
-Then your computer will automatically find the capable devices on your network.
+We need to allow video streaming on the network type your computer is connected.
+Then the computer will automatically find the capable devices on your network.

-In the above example, my computer is connected to network type ‘Private network’.
-To able to use ‘Play To’ feature and media streaming with WD TV Live, Windows file and printer sharing should be enabled.
+My computer is connected to the ‘Private network’ in the above example.
+To use the ‘Play To’ feature and media streaming with WD TV Live, Windows file and printer sharing should be enabled.

 4) To enable media streaming and other options, select ‘All Networks’ type and click on ‘Choose media streaming options’ as shown below.

 5) On the next screen, you will see the WD TV Live player (if the network setup is perfect).
-Allow access by enabling the checkbox and press next.
+Allow access by ticking the checkbox and pressing next.

-6) Next screen is to select the libraries you want to share on the network.
-These libraries can be accessed by WD media player under ‘Media Server’ content source.
+6) The next screen is to select the libraries you want to share on the network.
+These libraries can be accessed by the WD media player under the ‘Media Server’ content source.

-Also if you are playing a movie with the default movie player app, you can use the ‘Devices’ in the charm bar to play directly to the TV.
-It’s like projecting the screen to different monitor or projector.
+Also, if you are playing a movie with the default movie player app, you can use the ‘Devices’ in the charm bar to play directly to the TV.
+It’s like projecting the screen to a different monitor or projector.

 I did the setup correctly however after the step of allowing the device you said click next which moves on to sharing the media library.
 I don’t have a next.
 Just an OKAY button.
 Could it be because I upgraded from 7 to 8?